Despite Green Rhetoric, Europe Pushes Gas Projects

 The EU’s backing for gas projects such as these pipelines and for ports designed to handle imports of liquefied natural gas — often derived from controversial fracking operations — is under scrutiny for violating the bloc’s standards for reducing carbon emissions.
 The European Ombudsman, an agency that monitors EU institutions, has opened an inquiry into whether the EU adequately vets gas projects before placing them on a list of works eligible for public funding.
 The European Commission gave the green light to public funding for both the EastMed-Poseidon and Trans Adriatic projects.

 The commission says it did not violate EU law in approving the pipelines for public funding.

-The commission did not respond to questions from Courthouse News about why it is supporting gas projects that undermine efforts to combat climate change.
+In an email, the commission said the Southern Gas Corridor is part of a strategy to diversify European gas supplies and that, even while domestic gas reserves in the EU are declining, gas will be needed during the transition away from dirtier fuels such as lignite and coal on the path to seeking to become carbon neutral by 2050.
+The EU’s ambition is to vastly increase both its renewable energy capacity and use of hydrogen and biogas.

+The commission also said it has taken steps to make sure that future projects it approves for public funding meet the goals of the EU’s Green Deal objectives to reduce greenhouse gas emissions.
+In the future, it said, pipelines will need to both pass market and sustainability tests.

-In theory, the EU is pushing these pipelines as a geopolitical strategy to lessen its dependence on Russian gas, but many question the basis of this rationale.
+While the EU says it is pushing these pipelines as a geopolitical strategy to lessen its dependence on Russian gas, but many question the basis of this rationale.

 For instance, gas brought all the way from Azerbaijan is more expensive than Russian gas, making it less marketable.
 Also, Azeri gas deposits in the Caspian Sea are not coming on line as fast as previously hoped.